Lists help you identify and organize your contacts by traits they have in common.

 Filter contacts by their list memberships.
 This filter can help you to combine different lists.

-- Select the specific form.
+- You should select the specific form.
 This will filter out all contacts who has submissions to this specific form.

-- After selecting the specific form, in the dropdown menu, select a specific page.
+- After selecting the specific form, in the dropdown menu, you can select a specific page.
 This will filter out all contacts who submitted to the specific form on that specific page.
-Select Any page if there is no specific page.
+Otherwise, select Any page if there is no specific page.
+You can also select Contact hasn't filled out form on to exclude submissions from a certain page.

 - Refine the submissions by date and by the number of times a contact submitted to the form.
 This step is optional.